Mihusu/myBike_backend/README.md

 This is the backend application for mincykelapp.dk.

+The Frontend repository can be found at https://github.com/Mihusu/Portfolio-Frontend

 It can be found deployed at: https://api.mincykelapp.dk

-Logo hopefully comming soon ...

 ## 1. Install and running project